-- 1. Notes the report into the population growth and needs of the Dales Creek community in response to the Notice of Motion received by Council 4 August 2021; and - Endorses the scheduling of a community consultation process to inform the design for fit-forpurpose facilities within Dales Creek which will then form part of the long-term capital program.
+- 1. Notes the report into the population growth and needs of the Dales Creek community in response to the Notice of Motion received by Council 4 August 2021. - 2.
+Endorses the scheduling of a community consultation process to inform the design for fit-forpurpose facilities within Dales Creek which will then form part of the long-term capital program. - 3.
+Requests that the community consultation process is expedited as quickly as possible.